 But somehow, the couple made it through to the other side.
 They reunited and married in Porticello.

-Together, they sailed to the United States in 1947 aboard an ocean liner called the Marine Shark and settled in Milwaukee, where they had four children and 11 grandchildren, including myself.
+Together, they sailed to the United States in 1947 aboard an ocean liner called the Marine Shark and settled in Milwaukee, where they had four children and 11 grandchildren, including me.

 Nonna-and-Nonno-wedding.jpg